 Following federal court orders in 2021, DACA renewal remains available, but USCIS is not granting initial requests as of July 16, 2021.
 This situation is subject to change, which will be reflected on the USCIS website.

 One of the main obstacles that a foreign national applying for DACA may face is the criminal conviction bar.
-They will not be eligible for DACA if they have a felony conviction on their record, or if they have a significant misdemeanor conviction.
+They will not be eligible for DACA if they have a felony conviction on their record, if they have a significant misdemeanor conviction, or if they have three or more misdemeanor convictions.
 Many foreign nationals do not apply because they are concerned that they will be found ineligible on this basis, and they are reluctant to admit that they are unlawfully in the U.S. if they may not qualify for DACA.